 You might recall that I’m not the biggest traditional pumpkin pie fan.
 Not that I don’t like them.
 I just think an exceptional pumpkin pie is hard to come by.
 Which is why I usually make pumpkin cheesecake…perfectly tall, creamy, and fall-spiced.

 And for many years, early on in my baking, I turned to a layered pumpkin pie recipe from Kraft that utilized vanilla pudding and cream cheese.
 Everyone always loves its untraditional pumpkin pie texture, especially kids.
-So I decided to pipe those creamy layers into a jar this year.
-It makes for super fun individual portions, both beautiful to look at and easy to transport to your Thanksgiving feast at Grandma’s house.
+So I decided to pipe those creamy layers into jars this year.
+This recipe for pumpkin pie in a jar makes for super fun individual portions, both beautiful to look at and easy to transport to your Thanksgiving feast at Grandma’s house.

 - 1-1/2 c. graham cracker crumbs

 - 1/2 tsp. cinnamon